Aloiampelos gracilis (Haw.) Klopper & Gideon F.Sm.

 Rocket Aloe, Scrambling Aloe

-Aloe gracilis (basionym), Aloe gracilis var. gracilis, Aloe laxiflora
+Aloe gracilis, Aloe gracilis var. gracilis, Aloe laxiflora

-Aloiampelos gracilis is a much-branched, succulent shrub.
-Its thin stems grow tall and erect from its base on the ground, often reaching 6.67 feet (2 m) in length, and branching near the base.
+Aloiampelos gracilis, formerly known as Aloe gracilis, is a much-branched succulent shrub with slender stems that grow from the base, often reaching 6.67 feet (2 m) in length.
 When it is not climbing on other vegetation or fences, the mass of semi-erect stems forms a shrubby bush.
-Its narrow, succulent leaves are dull-green with tiny, soft, white teeth along the margins, and it normally flowers from May, through to August.
-It can easily be distinguished from other species in the genus by its up to 1.8 inches (4.5 cm), thin, bright red flowers which appear on multi-branched racemes.
+Leaves are fleshy, narrow, dull green with tiny soft white teeth along the margins.
+This species can easily be distinguished from other species in the genus by its thin, up to 1.8 inches (4.5 cm) long, bright red flowers, which appear on multi-branched racemes, usually in winter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).